dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui-v2.3.2.md

 ## ifShowScanRegionMask

 Returns or sets whether the scan region mask is shown.
+The default is `true`.

 ```typescript
 ifShowScanRegionMask: boolean;